 Lismore Target Rifle Club

-- The Rifle Range may not be open in bad weather.
-If unsure on the weather please check with the Club Captain before traveling to the range.
+- If unsure on the weather please check with the Club Captain before traveling to the range.

 How do I joinVisit the rifle range when it is in use on a Monday or Wednesday night (6:45 pm) and talk to the range officer.
 All visitors are welcome and the only obligation is that you sign the visitors book.